hari90/xcluster-ctl/README.md

 # xcluster-ctl

-This tool allows you to easily manage YugabyteDB transactional xCluster deployments.
+This tool allows you to easily manage YugabyteDB transactional xCluster deployments and perform planned and unplanned failovers.
 This must be run from a node that has network access and ssh certificates to both universes.
 If you have YBA, then use the node hosting it.
 Node to node encryption must be turned on.

+Unplanned failover and setup of replication with data requires backup restore which you can follow manual instructions from [here](https://docs.yugabyte.com/preview/manage/backup-restore/snapshot-ysql) or use the YBA UI.

 Min supported YugabyteDB version: 2.18.0.1-b4